-With articles by scientists who were prominent in different areas of public life, the archive is a fascinating resource for all History students and researchers working on the post-enlightenment period, whatever their area of interest.
+With articles by scientists who were prominent in different areas of public life, the archive is a valuable resource for all History students and researchers working on the post-enlightenment period, whatever their area of interest.
 Authors include Sir Christopher Wren, Benjamin Franklin, James Clerk Maxwell, Alan Turing, Kathleen Lonsdale, Stephen Hawking and Dorothy Hodgkins.

 - comprehensive metadata for indexing and discoverability

 - annotations, illustrations and additional material captured from our original collections

 - image plates, maps, and end matter material